xiaoxianyu-office/mm/Mobs/Mobs/Unstable-Entity-Types.md

 Can me milked.

 ### DROWNED
-By default, it does not attack its target in the day.
+By default, it does not attack its target in the day if they are not in a water block.
 A [custom ai](Mobs/Custom-AI) must be set up in order to remove this behavior

 ### ENDER_DRAGON
 Has an hardcoded ai.